Godolphin Cross, Helston, TR13 9RE

 The family was prominent in the Royalist cause during the English Civil War.
 Sir Francis Godolphin (1605-1667) raised a Regiment which was commanded by his cousin, William.
 His brother, Sydney, the poet, lost his life in battle in 1643.

-The Prince of Wales, later King Charles II, probably stayed at Godolphin while awaiting escape to the Scilly Isles which were under the Command of Sir Francis.
+The Prince of Wales, later King Charles II, probably stayed at Godolphin while awaiting escape to the Isles of Scilly which were under the Command of Sir Francis.
 After the Restoration the new King rewarded the family by making Sidney Godolphin, the young heir, a page at court.
 This was the first step in a career which led him to become Queen Anne's High Treasurer.
 His son married the daughter and heiress of the Duke of Marlborough and was the owner of the famous stallion known as the Godolphin Arabian.
 A contemporary picture of this horse by John Wooton hangs in the dining room.

 Eventually there was no male heir and the estates passed to the descendants of Mary, the youngest daughter of Francis.
 She married Thomas Osbourne, 4th Duke of Leeds in 1740 and the family moved away from Cornwall and Godolphin.